AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Experiment

 Graph: METR-LA is a traffic dataset collected from loop detectors on the Los Angeles highways spanning from March 1, 2012, to June 30, 2012.
 The task is traffic flow prediction.

-Oblique Photography: WHU-OMVS\cite{liu2023deep} is an oblique photography dataset designed for 3D reconstruction tasks.
-The dataset provides imagery from five different viewpoints, along with camera parameters and other relevant information.
-It consists of six areas, and in our experiments, area 1 is used as the training set, and area 2 is used as the test set.

-Video: The UCF101\cite{soomro2012ucf101} dataset is a human action recognition dataset comprising 101 action classes with a total of 13,320 video clips.
-The videos have a combined duration of 27 hours and a resolution of 320*240 pixels and were sourced from YouTube.

-PointCloud: ModelNet40\cite{wu20153d} is a synthetic point cloud dataset consisting of 40 object categories and a total of 12,311 point cloud objects.
+Point cloud: ModelNet40\cite{wu20153d} is a synthetic point cloud dataset consisting of 40 object categories and a total of 12,311 point cloud objects.
 We follow the official dataset split, with 9,843 objects used for training and 2,468 for testing.